 Day 1: Dar es Salaam to Mikumi National Park

 In the morning your guide will meet you at your hotel in Dar es Salaam and as soon as your luggage has been loaded into the vehicle you will set off.
-After approximately 5 hours’ driving on good tar roads, you will reach the Mikumi National Park.
-You will experience your first game drive on your way to the Stanley’s Kopje Tented Camp.
+After approximately 5 hours’ driving on good tarmac roads, you will reach the Mikumi National Park.
+You will experience your first game drive on your way to Stanley’s Kopje Tented Camp.
 The camp is built on a rocky hill overlooking the plains and will be your home for the first night.
 After checking in at the camp, you will go on a late afternoon game drive in the park.
 The grassy plains are dotted with clumps of acacias and baobabs.
-Here you can see elephants, zebras, kudus, black antelopes, baboons, wildebeests and buffaloes.
-Furthermore Mikumi is one of the best places to see the largest antelope on earth, the eland.
+Here you can see elephants, zebras, kudus, black antelopes, baboons, wildebeest and buffalo.
+Mikumi is also one of the best places to see the largest antelope on earth, the eland.

 Day 2: Mikumi National Park

 The entire day is dedicated to game viewing in the Mikumi National Park.
 The park is intersected by the Tanzam highway, dividing the park in two sections.
 The northwest is flat with grassy plains while the south is more bushy and undulating.
 Today you might see kudus, sable antelopes and some of the 400 bird species of the park.
 After a full day in the bush, you will return to Stanley’s Kopje Tented Camp in the evening where you can relax at the bar while overlooking the plains below.

 Day 3: Mikumi National Park to Udzungwa Mountains